xkam/site/index.md

 ## All javascript libraries in one file

 `getlibs` is a pre-configured module loader which pulls external dependencies directly from CDN.
-Instead of tracking and installing each library just include a single script and you can import/require anything available on NPM (via unpkg.com and cdnjs.com).
+Instead of tracking and installing each library just include a single script and you can import/require any front-end library available on NPM (via unpkg.com and cdnjs.com).

 ## Write modern javascript (or typescript)